 Falafel Recipe || Arabic Food || How to Make Falafel with step-by-step photos

-And I am sharing my complete step-by-step tutorial and important tips. as well as this falafel can be prepped ahead of time and you can freeze uncooked falafel balls or patties for use later
+And I am sharing my complete step-by-step tutorial and important tips.
+Also this falafel can be prepped ahead of time and you can freeze uncooked falafel balls or patties for use later

 For the best result follow my detailed step-by-step photo instructions and tips below the recipe card

-Coriander leaves: this herb injects heaps of flavor into your falafel and turns the inside a beautiful vibrant green
+herb injects heaps of flavor into your falafel and turns the inside a beautiful

-Cumin, and black pepper: these aromatic spices are used often in middle eastern cooking and have an earthy, spicy, and assertive flavor you'll love
+aromatic spices are used often in Middle Eastern cooking and have an earthy, spicy, and assertive flavor you'll love

 Oil for frying: I use canola oil since this oil is much more convenient for frying purposes and is my preferred cooking oil.